bioinfomaticsCSU/REQUEST/README.md

 ```
 ## Data processing
  ### Input format
  REQUEST is capable of processing FASTA files, which contains 2 lines to  lines represent a read.
+You can download the test data: [MAP006-PCR-1_2D_pass.fasta](http://nanopore.s3.climb.ac.uk/MAP006-PCR-1_2D_pass.fasta)

  For example:
  ```
  >Reads_1
  GCCATGCTTCCGTTTCAGTTACGTATTGCTGTGGAAGCTGTCGGACGA